- Project Owner: School Board of Alachua County

 - Completion Date: August 2021

 - Partners: Paul Stresing and Associates

-Howard Bishop’s extensive redesign included the construction of a highly efficient T- shaped, 2-story classroom wing that will provide 32 new classrooms, two (2) new 1-story Science classrooms/labs, two (2) new Technology/Business Labs, a new and much larger Cafetorium with new band and choral facilities included in its adjacencies.
-This project also involved extensive renovations to buildings not selected for demolition, remodeling seven existing classrooms, the Administration Building, and the Media Center.
+Howard Bishop’s extensive redesign included the construction of a highly efficient T- shaped, 2-story classroom wing providing 42 new classrooms, including two (2) new Science classrooms/labs, two (2) new Technology/Business Labs, a new Art room, and a new and much larger Cafetorium with new band and choral facilities included in its adjacencies.
+This project also involved extensive renovations to buildings not selected for demolition, remodeling seven (7) existing classrooms, the Administration Building, and the Media Center.

 The updated site plan includes new student carpool/drop-off lanes, as well as new parking areas.
 Improved and expanded stormwater retention areas will improve flooding issues that plagued the campus.

 Existing athletic fields and the track are being considered for redesigned and/or updating through the Wild Spaces Public Places Program with the City of Gainesville.